SEARCH My Blog (Opens in new tab)

 But I was puzzled why, no matter how strong my core muscles became, the dull ache in my lower back never disappeared.

 The ab wheel rollout is a fabulous exercise:

 At the gym or in your home, the exercise wheel is an easy to use piece of exercise equipment, that can be used by beginners as well as experienced fitness pros - as long as you do it correctly.

-In theory, performing it correctly fortifies our spinal health and helps decrease low back pain.
+In theory, performing it correctly fortifies our core strength, our spinal health and helps decrease low back pain.
 This is fantastic, especially if you are older.

 But what does "correctly" mean, and why did my back always feel pressure?

 I was shocked to discover that my "good form" was actually bad form, especially because of the strain it placed on my lower back.

 I was doing it with a straight back.
 And many sites explain the need to "keep the back straight and flat" (here here here here here here and more).
 Some explicitly instruct to not arch your back - "squeeze your core tight, without your back arching, and roll yourself back to the starting position and repeat (healthline.com)".

 Or, another example of the admonition for a straight back: "Engage abs, squeeze butt, and slowly roll the ab wheel away from the body keeping arms straight and back flat the entire time".

 It turns out that keeping your back "straight" is bad advice for this type of wheel exercise.